teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### list_tasks

-List the tasks within a DAG
+List the tasks within a DAG.
+Supports both http GET and POST methods.

 Available in Airflow Version: 0.1 or greater